OpenAdaptAI/OpenAdapt/README.md

 ### Problem Statement

+Our goal is to automate the task described and demonstrated in a `Recording`.
-Given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents in order to accomplish the task specified in the `Recording.task_description`.
-Each Screenshot is taken immediately before its associated InputEvent.
-InputEvents contain raw mouse and keyboard data which have been aggregated to remove unnecessary events.
+That is, given a new Screenshot, we want to generate the appropriate InputEvent(s) based on the previously recorded InputEvents in order to accomplish the task specified in the `Recording.task_description`, while accounting for differences in screen resolution, window size, application behavior, etc.

 ### Dataset

 The dataset consists of the following entities:
 1. `Recording`: Contains information about the screen dimensions, platform, and other metadata.
 2. `InputEvent`: Represents a user input event such as a mouse click or key press.
-Each InputEvent has an associated Screenshot taken immediately before the event.
+Each `InputEvent` has an associated `Screenshot` taken immediately before the event occurred. `InputEvent`s are aggregated to remove unnecessary events (see [visualize][#visualize].)
 3. `Screenshot`: Contains the PNG data of a screenshot taken during the recording.
 4. `WindowEvent`: Represents a window event such as a change in window title, position, or size.

 You can assume that you have access to the following functions:
-- `get_recording()`: Gets the latest recording.
+- `get_latest_recording()`: Gets the latest recording.
 - `get_events(recording)`: Returns a list of `InputEvent` objects for the given recording.

 ### Instructions

 1. Fork this repository and clone it to your local machine.
 2. Get puterbot up and running by following the instructions under [Setup](#Setup).
-3. Implement a Python function `generate_input_event(new_screenshot, recording)`, where:
-- `new_screenshot`: A `Screenshot` object representing the new screenshot.
-- `recording`: A `Recording` whose `.screenshots` property is a list of `InputEvent` objects from a previous recording, with each InputEvent having an associated Screenshot.
-- This function should return a new `InputEvent` object that can be used to replay the recording, taking into account differences in screen resolution, window size, and/or application behavior.
+3. Create a new file under `strategies` to contain your replay strategy.
+You may base your implementation off of `naive.py`.
 4. Write unit tests for your implementation.

 See https://github.com/MLDSAI/puterbot/issues for ideas on where to start.

-Instead of Segment Anything, you can also try converting screenshots to text via ASCII art, e.g. https://github.com/LeandroBarone/python-ascii_magic.

 ### Evaluation Criteria

 Your submission will be evaluated based on the following criteria:

 1. **Functionality** : Your implementation should correctly generate the new `InputEvent` objects that can be replayed in order to accomplish the task in the original recording.

 2. **Code Quality** : Your code should be well-structured, clean, and easy to understand.

 3. **Scalability** : Your solution should be efficient and scale well with large datasets.

 4. **Testing** : Your tests should cover various edge cases and scenarios to ensure the correctness of your implementation.

 ### Submission